Clear House Accountants Clear House Accountants

 Illustrating the ten largest trading cryptocurrencies by market capitalisation according to the latest statistics available

-While many see cryptocurrency as a replacement to the traditional currency, especially after the market value it holds, other individuals like investors and speculators find cryptocurrencies to be great investments.
+While many see cryptocurrency as a replacement for traditional currency, especially after the market value it holds, other individuals, like investors and speculators, find cryptocurrencies to be great investments.
 Let’s see why.

 Investing in Cryptocurrencies